-When looking at the restaurant industry as a whole the average profit margin is said to be around 3-5% but can broadly range from 0-15%.
+When looking at the industry as a whole, the average restaurant profit margin is around 3-5% but can broadly range from 0-15%.
 However, like many things in the restaurant industry, there is no cookie-cutter answer to what a “typical” profit margin should be for your business.

 While the numbers that most experts come up can vary widely, everyone can agree that the restaurant industry profit margins are exceptionally slim compared to other types of businesses.
 So how can you calculate your costs and decide on which number you’re comfortable with as a profit margin for your restaurant?

 There are two types of profit margins: gross profit and net profit.
 The confusion and disagreements about an acceptable average profit margin for the restaurant industry could be because many articles don’t distinguish the difference between the two, or clarify which one they are referring to.